 Fake Mustache, or How Jodie O’Rodeo and her Wonder Horse (And Some Nerdy Kid) Saved the US Presidential Election from a Mad Genius Criminal Mastermind, by Tom Angleberger, illustrated by Jan Wang.
 Amulet, 2012, 196 pages.
 Age/interest level: 9-12.

-This is a novel, so don’t take it too seriously.
-Lenny has no clue that there’s anything amiss when his friend Caspar insists on buying a fake mustache and a man-about-town suit for his birthday.
+Lenny has no clue that there’s anything amiss when his friend Caspar insists on celebrating his birthday by buying a fake mustache and a man-about-town suit.
 Caspar drags his friend along on the shopping trip, first to Chauncey’s Big and Small, Short and Tall, where the proprietor yells at them to get the Helchfitz (warning: fake German swearing) out of his store.
 Then Caspar flashes the wad of birthday cash from his grandma, and voila: one man-about-town suit, coming right up.
 Next, Sven’s Fair Price Store, with its unsurpassed collection of real-hair mustaches.
 Here, Lenny is persuaded to part with his last ten dollars so Caspar can purchase the Heidelberg Handlebar #7.
-It’s a gift Lenny will have cause to regret, for so outfitted, Caspar embarks on a career of crime and deceit.
+It’s a gift Lenny will have cause to regret, for so outfitted, Caspar embarks on a career of crime and deceit (i.e., a political campaign).
 Apparently the Heidelberg #7 has hypnotic powers, with which Caspar is able to persuade multitudes of people to vote for him for high office.
 He also persuades them that Lenny is the criminal mastermind, forcing his former best friend into hiding, where he encounters the cowgirl of the title.
 Then it gets complicated.
 This sounds like a story Tom Angleberger, author of The Strange Case of Origami Yoda, would cook up with his best friend while hanging out after a late-night basketball game.
 Beer might have been involved.
 A reader will learn next to nothing about the electoral process, but may acquire an inexplicable, deep-seated aversion to political candidates with mustaches.

 To sum it up: A good picture book can help explain the process, but the best introduction to responsible voting is observing responsible adults.
 Discuss the issues with kids who are able to grasp them, respectfully comment on the candidates’ positions, and if possible take your children to the polling place with you.
 One caution, though: don’t run the subject into the ground.
 I know some young homeschooled adults who either avoid the political process or lean Democrat because their parents were so rabidly Republican.
 Democracy can seduce people into believing every problem has a political solution, when most problems begin in the individual heart.
 To vote is a privilege, not a panacea.